Sergio Aguero: Man City unveil statue of striker on 10th anniversary of Premier League title-winning goal

 It was created by award-winning sculptor Andy Scott and has been constructed using thousands of welded pieces of galvanised steel to complete the trinity of statues commemorating a defining era for the club.

+"It's fantastic!
+I'm very happy for it, it's special," Aguero told Sky Sports at the statue's unveiling.
+"That moment changed my life, the club, everything.
+The best moment in my life.
+It will always be in my heart.

+"We don't know what would have happened if we lost the Premier League that year.
+That year changed everything because the next years we started winning more titles."

-"Truthfully, it is a very beautiful thing for me, to see myself 10 years ago is very moving," said Aguero, reflecting on his statue.
+"Truthfully, it is a very beautiful thing for me, to see myself 10 years ago is very moving," added Aguero.

 "In those 10 years, I was able to win a lot of trophies and was able to help the club become one of the most important in the world.